Alamofire + AlamofireObjectMapper

 }

-We rename the AlamofireMovieService to baseService and create a RealmMovieService instance, into which we inject the baseService.
-The app is still loading top grossing movies using a service, but the instance will now first check the database then call the api.
+We rename AlamofireMovieService to baseService and create a RealmMovieService, into which we inject the baseService.
+The app still loads top grossing movies using a service, but the instance will now first check the database then call the API.

 The output will be the following, the first time we run the app with this setup: